- 1 Overview

-Mealybugs tend to be the easiest to control, as they have no waxy coating nor hard exterior to protect them.
+Mealybugs tend to be the easiest to control, as they have no waxy coating nor hard protective covering to protect them.
 However, they do reproduce quickly and can quickly become a problem.

 Let’s go over some options for each type of scale now!

 Smother the scales.
-Scale insects may be resistant to some pesticides, but they can’t live if they can’t breathe.
+Scale insects may be resistant to some pesticides (read the pesticide label to be sure), but they can’t live if they can’t breathe.
 Regular applications of a horticultural oil such as Bonide All-Seasons Horticultural and Dormant Oil will help.

 Cover all plant surfaces with the oil in an even layer, and all life phases of scales will suffocate.

 Neem oil is a godsend.
-Not only does the oil coat like a horticultural oil, but it naturally contains azdirachtin, which will slowly poison most soft scales and mealybugs.
+Not only does the oil coat plants, but it naturally contains azdirachtin, which will slowly poison most soft scales and mealybugs.
 You can use it on armored scales as well, but it will work like a horticultural oil in that usage.

 As a last resort, a much stronger azdirachtin product may help tip the scales in your favor (so to speak).
 Try using a product like AzaMax, which is derived from neem oil naturally, inside greenhouses or indoor growing areas.
 Even better, it works against spider mites, aphids, leafhoppers, and other pests too!

 Wash your plants.
-This sounds a bit strange, but sometimes you can rub scales off of the leaves or stems/branches with no more than water and your hands.
+This sounds a bit strange, but sometimes you can control scale by washing the leaves or stems/branches with no more than water and your hands.

 If they’re particularly stubborn, use an insecticidal soap such as Safer Soap to try to loosen the scale the day before, and then try again.
 This is particularly useful in smaller infestations.

 Invite in beneficial insects that eat the crawler stage.
-Both ladybugs and lacewings find the scale larvae quite tasty.
+Both ladybugs and lacewings are natural enemies and find the scale larvae quite tasty.
 Some species of birds will peck off adult armored scales, but they’re less likely to stick around than beneficial insects are.

 If you see a few scale pests, dab them with alcohol.
 Use a cotton swab and coat them thoroughly.
 Alcohol will dehydrate the pests and cause them to come off the plant.

-If you do this whenever you first notice them, and follow up with horticultural oil, you likely will not have major outbreaks.
+If you do this whenever you first notice them, and follow up with soap or horticultural oil, you likely will not have major outbreaks.

 Catch the problem early.
 Be attentive to your plants and you won’t have to go to war with scale pests.

 Prune any infested branches and destroy them.
 If you find a single branch of a tree or bush that is infested with scale, carefully prune it away and get rid of it before they can spread.
-Spray down the plant thoroughly with a horticultural oil or neem oil to finish the job.
+Spray down the plant thoroughly with oil sprays finish the job.